 Abbreviate and say more

 On the other hand, the word "NO" tells them that you're allergic to specific meds, foods or even anaphylactic.
 For example: NO MORPHINE or NO SHELLFISH.
 Make sure you tell them if you're taking or can't take meds to avoid any confusion.

 Space is at a premium on an ID so be sure to shorten the information.
-Instead of saying "TAKING PENICILLIN", you can say NO PCN.
+Instead of saying "TAKING PENICILLIN", you can say ON PCN.

 It's too long to say "DIABETIC TYPE 2 TAKING INSULIN" when you could say DM2-INSULIN or DIABETIC 2-INSULIN.